pl8787/textnet-release/MODEL_CONFIG.md

 - tag : the name of tag
 - max_iters : the maximum iterations count
 - display_interval : the interval of display this net result
-- save_interval : the interval of saving this net model
-- save_name : the path and prefix name of the saving model file
 - out_nodes : the output node name list

 Set all tagged networks.
 Here we set ```Train``` and ```Valid``` networks.